compacctsys/Droiditor/README.md

     Auditor.INSTANCE().initialize(this, config);
     Auditor.INSTANCE().start();

 `config` in this case is a string representing the `audit_config.xml`.
 In a later version, this will be done automatically.

 Droiditor will now capture data for any of the enabled capture mechanisms and store the data in whatever directory name you specified in the `output_directory` node for the `general` config.

-**Note:** CameraCapture and SnapShot need to be called from within code - they do not automatically capture data.
+**Note:** CameraCapture, SnapShot and GenCap need to be called from within code - they do not automatically capture data.
 This is because they take individual captures and as such, need to be used more like helpers:

     Auditor.INSTANCE().screenShotCapture.takeScreenshot();
     Auditor.INSTANCE().cameraShotCapture.captureShotXR(frame);
+    Auditor.INSTANCE().genCap.log(some_text);

 ## Permissions and additional configuration